 7 - lDBtoEXE_AvoidAccessVBE (Long 0, 1, or 2, Write) - Set as 1 to avoid access to VBE, 2 to allow, and 0 to follow the option set when converting.
 (New in version 2.0 of 07/24/11)

-8 - lDBtoEXE_SaveNow (Long 0 or 1, Write) - Set as 1 to DBtoEXE save this project now.
-This useful when all data is saved in attached files.
+8 - lDBtoEXE_SaveNow (Long 0 or 1, Write) - Set as 1 to save this project now.
+All current changes by still to save, existing only in memory, will be saved to disk.
+This is especially useful when all data is saved in attached files and not in the DB file.
 If the project is read-only or there is not to save, it will be ignored.
 (New in version 2.0 of 07/24/11)

-9 - sDBtoEXE_SaveAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with the current changes by still to save.
-The current EXE will be closed without the changes and the new one will be open in its place already due saved.
+9 - sDBtoEXE_SaveAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with all current changes by still to save, existing only in memory.
+The current EXE will be closed without the changes in memory and the new one will be open in its place already due saved.
 If the project is read-only, it will be ignored.
 (New in version 2.0 of 07/24/11)

-10 - sDBtoEXE_SaveCopyAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE with the current changes by still to save.
-The current EXE will continue open as it is and the new one will be closed duly saved with the changes.
+10 - sDBtoEXE_SaveCopyAsExe (String, Write) - Set a full name for a new EXE file that will be created from the open EXE without the current changes by still to save, existing only in memory.
+The current EXE will continue open as it is and the new one will be closed duly saved without the changes that were only in memory.
 If the project is read-only, it will be ignored.
 (New in version 2.0 of 07/24/11)

 - A converted EXE file that has in your name the text "Instl-", "-instl", "Runas-", or "-runas" in any position and form is always going to start asking for privilege elevation for Windows user account to administrator level.
 The EXE file can also be restarted automatically via VBA project to ask for elevation, making possible your VBA project start and work normally without administrator privileges, but with power to require elevation if necessary to execute some action or special feature (See Ex.
 2).